 Dr. Konzer is Board Certified through both the American Board of Psychiatry and Neurology and the National Board of Physicians and Surgeons in Psychiatry and also Child/Adolescent Psychiatry.
 She grew up in the suburbs of Flint, Michigan, and was involved in multiple sports throughout her childhood.
 Her athletic passion was in playing soccer.

-She attended Albion College, where she was a Biology major, Chemistry, and Psychology double minor.
-She graduated Magna Cum Laude and with Albion College Honors.
+She attended Albion College, where she was a Biology major, Chemistry and Psychology double minor.
+She graduated Magna Cum Laude with Albion College Honors.

 Physician.
 Therapist.
 Advocate.

 Dr. Konzer is currently licensed in North and South Carolina to provide patients with therapy, medication management, or a combination of the two.
 Additionally, she is a Mental Coach for Elite Athletes and a Mental Health Consultant for teams and organizations nationwide.
 She practices a comprehensive approach and believes strongly in the importance of treating the mind, body, and spirit to achieve maximum wellness.

 Dr. Konzer is a Consultant for NASCAR, serving the Medical Liasion Unit.
 She has a passion for helping athletes compete at their peak performance level, including maximizing their mental game.
 She’s worked with elite athletes of all levels, including high school and middle school competitive athletes and college athletes in all divisions.
 She is currently the only Sport Psychiatrist in the Charlotte, NC, area.
 She has enjoyed working with active and retired athletes within the NBA, NASCAR, NFL, USA Olympic teams, MLS, and NHL.

 - Eating Disorders

 - Undergraduate: Albion College; Bachelor of Arts with Major in Biology; Double Minor in Chemistry and Psychology

 - Medical School: Chicago College of Osteopathic Medicine